DrCracket/itt-courier-110169-to-usb/README.md

 This firmware can be used to convert an [ITT Courier 110169](https://www.youtube.com/watch?v=37tdDoC7rGA) keyboard to USB.
-It makes use of the [tmk_core](https://github.com/tmk/tmk_core) keyboard firmware library and was written with with the [Teensy 2.0](https://www.pjrc.com/store/teensy.html) development board in mind, because with it you only need to make minor modifications to the PCB.
+It makes use of the [tmk_core](https://github.com/tmk/tmk_core) keyboard firmware library and was written with the [Teensy 2.0](https://www.pjrc.com/store/teensy.html) development board in mind, because with it you only need to make minor modifications to the PCB.
 The project only contains instructions on how to perform the necessary modifications and get